 Day 2: Highlights of Kyoto

-This gem of a city has enough history that you could spend a month here and still not see everything.
+Kyoto has enough history that you could spend a month here and still not see everything — and honestly, we were tempted to try.

-Insider Tip: Get an all-day bus card for only 500 yen at your hostel (or directly on the bus) for the easiest and cheapest way to see the city.
+Insider tip: Get an all-day bus card for 1,100 yen at your hotel (or directly on the bus).
+It’s the easiest and cheapest way to get around the city.

-Make your way west to the Arashiyama area and explore the old town.
-Walk through the magical Arashiyama bamboo grove (must-do while in Kyoto!).
+We started by heading west to the Arashiyama area to explore the old town, and of course, we walked through the Arashiyama bamboo grove — an absolute must while in Kyoto.

-And if you have time, try to catch a glimpse of the monkeys at Kameyama-koen Park.
-Grab lunch at one of the many noodle shops lining the street.
+If you have time, try to catch a glimpse of the monkeys at Kameyama-koen Park like we did.
+Afterwards, we grabbed lunch at one of the many noodle shops lining the street.

-After dinner, walk the traditional Pontocho Alley and hunt for geishas.
-Keep your eyes peeled, because they scurry quickly between the restaurants and will vanish before you can blink.
+After dinner, we wandered Pontocho Alley in search of geishas.
+Keep your eyes peeled — they move fast, darting between restaurants and disappearing before you can blink.

 Day 3: Explore more of Kyoto

-This place gets incredibly packed, so the earlier the better.
-Get lost taking pictures.
-If you want to get away from the crowds, head up the hill a little ways where you can get a picture without other tourists obscuring your shot.
+This place gets incredibly packed, so the earlier you go, the better.
+We got a little lost taking pictures (no complaints there!).
+If you want to escape the crowds, head up the hill a little ways where you can get a shot without other tourists in the frame.

-For the afternoon, consider taking a cooking class at Cooking Sun School.
-There are many class options but we would recommend the sushi making class.
+For the afternoon, we took a cooking class at Cooking Sun School.
+There are several class options, but we’d recommend the sushi making class — it was so much fun and we actually learned something!

 Day 4: Travel to Hakone

-We stayed at Fuji-Hakone Guest House, which was one of the most affordable in the area.
+We stayed at Fuji-Hakone Guest House, which was one of the most affordable options in the area and did not disappoint.

-If you are daring and want a real cultural experience, try visiting an onsen — a Japanese-style bath house.
+If you’re feeling adventurous and want a real cultural experience, visit an onsen — a Japanese-style bathhouse.
 Just keep in mind, bathing suits are not allowed!

-In the afternoon, use your Hakone Free Pass and hop on a bus to the cable car to get a glimpse of Mt.
-Fuji (hopefully you’ll have better weather than we did!).
+In the afternoon, we used our Hakone Free Pass to hop on a bus to the cable car for a glimpse of Mt.
+Fuji (hopefully you’ll have better luck with the weather than we did!).

-At the top of the cable car don’t forget to try the black eggs.
-Legend has it that if you eat one, you’ll add 7 years to your life.
+At the top of the cable car, don’t forget to try the black eggs.
+Legend has it that eating one adds 7 years to your life.
+We weren’t about to pass that up!

 Where to stay in Hakone